-- 1. In the Tools toolbar, select the Transform 📋 tool or press Shift + T. - In the Tool Properties view, make sure the Peg Selection Mode is deselected. - 3.
-In the Tools toolbar, enable the Animate production moving objects. - 4.
+- 1. In the Tools toolbar, select the Transform 📋 tool or press Shift + T. - 2.
+In the Tool Properties view, make sure the Peg Selection Mode 🔏 is deselected. - 3.
+In the Tools toolbar, enable the Animate e g mode.
+This will create keyframes at the current frame when moving objects. - 4.
 In the Timeline view, go to the first frame.